maevecrossan/byte-battles/TESTING.md

 #### 7. Event listeners in loops.

-JS Hint also warned that having event listeners within loop could cause confusion.
+JS Hint also warned that having event listeners within loops could cause confusion.
 The fix here was simple - I removed the event listeners from the loops.
 The one causing the largest error and impacting most functions was the one concerning the DOM content.

-Below , you can see how the board slot event listener is now in it's own function (line 24).
+Below, you can see how the board slot event listener is now in its own function (line 24).

 ![A screenshot of the simplified DOMContentLoaded function.](docs/js-hint-confusing-DOM-function-fix.png)